itrobotkids/Galuca/README.md

 	(Found on google images when searching "Galaga Sprite Sheets")

 	Sounds are from Namco-Midway's GALAGA
-	Sounds were purchased from iTunes under "Galaga" by NAMCO SOUNDS
+	Sounds were purchased from iTunes under "Galaga" by NAMCO SOUNDS@

 	Logo Materials taken from:
 	http://gamingbolt.com/tag/galaga